gaultier/blog/go_dtrace_see_all_network_traffic.md

 We run it like this: `sudo dtrace -s myscript.d -p <pid>` or `sudo dtrace -s myscript.d -c ./myprogram`.

-`write(2)` is the easiest since it is enough to instrument the entrypoint of the system call. `read(2)` must be done in two steps, at the entrypoint we record what is the pointer to the source data, and in the return probe we know how much data was actually read and we can print it.
+`write(2)` is the easiest since it is enough to instrument the entry point of the system call. `read(2)` must be done in two steps, at the entry point we record what is the pointer to the source data, and in the return probe we know how much data was actually read and we can print it.

 What's important is to only trace successful reads/writes (`/ arg0 > 0 /`).
 Otherwise, we'll try to copy data with a size of `-1` which will be cast to an unsigned number with the maximum value, and result in a `out of scratch space` message from DTrace.
 Which is DTrace's own 'Out Of Memory' case.
 Fortunately, DTrace has been designed up-front to handle misbehaving D scripts so that they do not impact the stability of the system, so there are not other consequences than our action failing.